anujgpt32/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis using Decision tree classifier
+Sentiment Analysis of Tweets on Apple and its products using TextBlob